favstats/uaconflict_equipmentloss/README.md

 This dataset will only be updated every now and then as it requires some manual checking.
 Maybe I try to automate it further in the future :)

+### Weekly Updates

+The data after 26th of March is not updated via OCR.
+Instead, I employ the dates by which the data was added to the Oryx blog.
+Since this is likely to be somewhat inaccurate, I only ever aggregate the data by week (not showing daily counts as that might be misleading).
+The graphs always *exclude* the latest week, as that one is not finished yet and might give a biased impression.

 ## Visualizations